dhappy/yggdrasil/README.md

 Yggdrasil
 =========

-Yggdrasil (pronounced "Yidd-ra-sil") is a concept for an augmented reality game.
+Yggdrasil (pronounced "Yadd-ra-sil") is a concept for an augmented reality game.
 It is very much a work in progress, but some of the current concepts are:

-* Three teams with a genetic default membership:
-  * Red: X*
-  * Blue: XY
-  * Purple: Anything else
-* [Thirteen factions](https://docs.google.com/spreadsheets/d/1fnYEKILyb9uAjrIDOoHZm_36Kkn3AvyphXReDg-Fbk8/edit?usp=sharing) where a player can have multiple pseudo-identities within each
-* A rotating "house" corresonding to the solar calendar
-* Players control which of their aliases and contacts are accessible to others
-* Modeling of the activities and participants to [optimize for satisfaction](http://hoenir.himinbi.org/2014/04/rationale-for-the-department-of-happiness/)

 ## Teams

+Ten teams plus three alliances make up the thirteen players.

+The alliances are:
+* Red: ᛃ, ,
+* Blue: ᛏ, ᚦ, ,
+* Purple: 🐿️, 🌳, ,

+## Runes

 The teams are named after aspects of Norse cosmology: